RonXTCdaBass/twitch-race/README.md

-Add in URL ?channel=YOURCHANNEL to your channel name
+To play, add in URL ?channel=YOURCHANNEL to your channel name...

 but as browsersource into OBS